yhynoo/2e/README.md

 ### Editing code
 To inspect user memory, press `I`.
 The A register will show the currently inspected address, and X will show the value.
 If you want to overwrite the value, you can write it on tape and load it, so it overwrites the current one.
 To move to the next address, press `M`.
 The X register will show the previous address, and A - the current one.

-The computer is ready to work if the counter displays the value 0xEA [1110 - 1010] and the "Idle" diode.
 When writing programs, it is good to end them with a jump to that address: `0C, EA`.